NexusHash/NexusHash/README.md

 - 👋 Hi, I’m @NexusHash
 - I'm a young Front-End Developer from South-Africa
-- Currently working and learning ReactJS
+- Currently working on and learning ReactJS

 - How to reach me
 - Kevinrobertsdev@gmail.com